Jonathan2251/lbt/_sources/riscv.rst.txt

   The results of VMUL:	PASS
   $

-Since rvv v1.0 is accepted and v0.10 is draft for release version v1.0, above -march change from rv64gv0p10 of llvm 13.x to rv64gcv1p0 llvm 14.x [#rvv-0p10-1p0]_.
+Since RVV v1.0 is accepted and v0.10 is draft for release v1.0, the above
+-march option changed from `rv64gv0p10` in LLVM 13.x to `rv64gcv1p0` in LLVM
+14.x [#rvv-0p10-1p0]_.

-Beside GDB runs in the same host environment as your program.
-When you need more flexibility--for example, running GDB on a physically separate host, or controlling a standalone system over a serial port or a realtime system over a TCP/IP connection [#gdb-target]_.
+In the example above, both QEMU and GDB run in the same host environment.

+When you need more
+flexibility--for example, running GDB on a physically separate host, or controlling a standalone system over a serial port or a realtime system over a TCP/IP connection [#gdb-target]_.
 To use a TCP connection, use an argument of the